Are you looking for solo female travel trips?

 I always recommend a zipped shoulder bag for traveling and to more or less just be aware of your surroundings.
-When you are walking at night look up at the faces of people that pass you and if you see someone around you look at them so they know you are alert.
+When you are walking at night look up at the faces of people that pass you and if you see someone around you look at them so they know you are alert.”
+Annie Bettis

-Its such a relief to know that London is a great place to start as a solo female traveller.
+“It’s such a relief to know that London is a great place to start as a solo female traveler.

-The one piece of advice I have is ONLY listen to those who have been to the places your going.
-Because they truly know what its like.
+The one piece of advice I have is to ONLY listen to those who have been to the places you’re going.
+Because they truly know what it’s like.

-Ive had so many people say to me “you have to be so careful there they’ll steal your bags and try to rape you” and i ask them “oh when you were you in London?” and then have never been and yet those who have been say its great …
+I’ve had so many people say to me “you have to be so careful there they’ll steal your bags and try to rape you” and i ask them “oh when you were you in London?” and then have never been and yet those who have been say it’s great.”
+Elizabeth Hughes

 Book a hostel/hotel in advance just for that first night if you can so you have somewhere to head to.
 This will make you walk around with confidence and purpose, which makes you look less of a target.